 As food trucks in Austin open seemingly every week, Eater is here to keep track of the best new ones everyone should know about.
-With that, here are 16 brand new food trucks that have opened in Austin so far this year, listed in somewhat chronological order.
+With that, here are 14 brand new food trucks that have opened in Austin so far this year, listed in reverse chronological order.

 BOULDIN CREEK — New barbecue truck CM Smokehouse from pitmaster Cade Mercer set up shop at South Austin bar Bouldin Acres in early January.
 On deck’s smoked meat sandwiches, tacos, burgers, and wings, as well as the off-menu brisket crunchwrap.
 (2027 South Lamar Boulevard)

 HIGHLAND PARK WEST — After a fall stint up in Round Rock last year, the new coffee truck Lady Elaine made its Austin debut in mid-January.
 On deck’s hot and iced coffee and espresso drinks, tea-based lattes, plus doughnuts, Tacodeli breakfast tacos, and weekend pastries from Sour Duck.
 It’s parked at Crenshaw’s Athletic Club.
 (5000 Fairview Drive)

 EAST CONGRESS — South Austin distillery Still Austin Whiskey Co. opened a new on-site food truck in late January.
 The Bearded Baking Company is helmed by chef Wesley Dills.
 The menu features sandwiches, sides, a grazing board, plus lots of baked goods from cheesecake to cookies to croissants, plus there’s weekend brunch.
 (440 East St. Elmo Road, Suite F)